Cooperative video game: Couch co-op and online co-op modes

-Cooperative games designed to be played by multiple players on the same display screen have come to be known as "couch co-op", "local co-op" or "single-player co-op" games.
-Cooperative games in which players each use their own display system are known as "online co-op", "network co-op" or "multiplayer co-op" games due to the majority of such systems utilizing telecommunications networks to synchronize game state among the players.
+Co-op games can be played locally using one or multiple input controllers or over a network via local area networks, wide area networks, or the Internet.
+Co-op games designed to be played by multiple players on the same display screen have come to be known as "couch co-op", "local co-op" or "single-player co-op" games.
+Co-op games in which players each use their own display system are known as "online co-op", "network co-op" or "multiplayer co-op" games due to the majority of such systems utilizing telecommunications networks to synchronize game state among the players.
 Games have also been brought to market in which both modes can be combined—accommodating more than one display with each display accommodating one or more players.

-While there are no practical technical limits to how many players can be involved in a cooperative game, the industry has settled on games that support up to four players as a informal standard.
+While there are no practical technical limits to how many players can be involved in a co-op game, the industry has settled on games that support up to four players as an informal standard.
 This comes from a combination of factors.
-Historically, cooperative arcade video games maxed out at four players.
+Historically, co-op arcade video games maxed out at four players.
 Similarly, consoles which supported local co-op play on the same screen also maxed out at four players.
 There is also a human factor according to various developers.
 While having more than four players involved could make a game more interesting to play, this starts to exceed a comfortable number related to social interactions between players and may cause segmenting of the larger group into smaller ones, while up to four players encourages cooperation and coordination within that group.